-Here’s whether accounting and finance are STEM majors like computer science:
+Here’s everything about accounting and finance considered STEM majors like computer science:

 While there are good arguments in both directions, more often than not, formal systems do consider accounting and finance to be STEM degrees.